 This video from the Winona State University provides a brief summary about these three types of publications.
 Click on "video" to watch it (skip the ads).
 It's 5 minutes long, but worth viewing.
 Hint! the quiz might have one question on it.

 Let's use the example of a celebrity interview to see how this one piece of information could fit into the various categories we have studied so far, depending on how it's used and where it's made available.

-Please log into BlackBoard to complete the following listed in Lesson#1 for the Week of August 26 -Sept 1.
-Any assignment, quiz, or tutorial given in this lesson MUST be completed on or before September 1, 2020 and submitted by 12noon:
+Please log into Blackboard to complete the following listed in Lessons for Week #1.
+Any assignment, quiz, or tutorial given in this lesson MUST be completed on or before February 6, 2024and submitted by 11:30pm:

-2) Complete chapter 9 from the e-textbook, Research Like a Librarian;
+2) Complete chapter 2 from the e-textbook, Choosing and Using Sources

 3) Watch the powerpoint presentation about creating an annotated bibliography;